NedaWang/JavaScript/README.md

   let c = a + b;
   return c;
 }
-// can be accidentally overrided.  function declarations can be hoisted, meaning you can call the function before it is declared in JavaScript.
+// can be accidentally overrided.
+// function declarations can be hoisted, meaning you can call the function before it is declared in JavaScript, and the function declaration is hoisted to the global scope?

 // Function expression:
 const doMoreMath = function (a = 3, b = 2) {